Freeseer/freeseer/source/contribute/best-practices.rst

     Notice that the above summary message does not end with a period, and there's a blank line between the summary and body text.

+    If the commit fixes an issue, start the summary line with "Fix", followed by the issue number.
+E.g. "Fix #123 Add foo to bar".

     - Bullet points (hyphens or asterisks) are allowed

     - No ending period needed and wrap at 72 chars

     - Put a space after bullet points and blank lines between them

+    - Use imperative, present tense: "fix", not "fixed" or "fixes"

     - Add any references to related issues on GitHub if possible

+    Last paragraph should reference related issues and pull requests.
+    Fix #123
+    Close #321
+    Related to #404

 If you can describe your commit with just a summary line, you may use git commit's message argument::